-Category of mooring/warping facility: IHO Definition: Definition required.
+Category of mooring/warping facility: IHO Definition: A place or structure to which a vessel can be

-1) Dolphin
+1) dolphin

 IHO Definition: A post or group of posts, which may support a deck, used for mooring or warping a vessel.
 (Adapted from IHO Dictionary - S-32).